Simple Living With Nature

 Yarrow improves circulation and is great for the reproductive system as it balances women’s monthly cycles and regulates menstruation.
 It is also good for the digestive system.

 You can also use yarrow to make an herbal salve that will help to heal minor cuts and wounds.
-Try this yarrow first aid salve recipe.
+Try this yarrow salve recipe which is also great for dry skin.

 Yarrow is also known for its ability to help regulate body temperature due to fever.